 Mobility and transport: the State sets the example and supports changes in behaviour

 This decisive policy can be observed through strong backing for public transport both in the Principality and beyond its borders, the deployment of adjustable traffic flow plans and the development of automated pedestrian links.

-Furthermore, the acquisition of clean vehicles is incentivised for individuals and systematic for State departments.
+Furthermore, the acquisition of clean vehicles is incentivised for individuals and businesses and systematic for State departments.

 Sustainable water and waste management

 Rationalising water consumption and wastewater treatment are key issues in a sustainable town.

 As for waste management, the population has been very receptive to the recycling initiatives that have been put in place.

 A carefully preserved natural environment

 Monaco covers an area of 270,000 m², and 20% of the territory is given over to public and private parks and gardens.